JHU-PL-Lab/www-fpse/lecture/more-modules.md

     val contains : string -> t -> bool
   end
 ```
-* Note that we passed in a `String` module where the parameter had the `Eq` module type
+* Note that we passed in a `String` module where the parameter had the `Eq` module type - why did this work?
-* `String.t` is the underlying type of the string, and `String.equal` exists as an equality operation on strings, so `String` matches the `Eq` module type
+* Answer: `String.t` is the underlying type of the string, and `String.equal` exists as an equality operation on strings, so `String` matches the `Eq` module type
  - (`utop` command `#show_module String` will dump the full module if you want to verify `t` and `equal` are there)
 * Note `String` also has a whole **ton** of other functions, types, etc
-  - but like with subclasses or Java interfaces you match if you have "at least" the stuff needed.
+  - but like with subclasses or Java interfaces you match a `sig` if you have "at least" the stuff needed.
 * Here is one way you can test if a module matches a module type:

 ```ocaml